kahst/BirdCLEF-Baseline/README.md

 ## Workflow

 Our workflow consists of four main phases: First, we need to <b>sort the BirdCLEF training data</b>.
 Secondly, we <b>extract spectrograms</b> from audio recordings.
 Thirdly, we <b>train a deep neural net</b> based on the resulting spectrograms - we treat the audio classification task as an image processing problem.
 Finally, we <b>test the trained net</b> given a local validation set of unseen audio recordings.
+We also support the final submission format - you can build a valid submission after training.

 ### Sorting the data